ub216/GenerativeModelling/README.md

 This repository provides a set of tools to quickly set up and experiment with generative modelling.
 It includes easy-to-use scripts and configuration files, enabling users to run experiments with various generative models with minimal setup.

+As an example of its usage, we demonstrate image-to-video generation for facial attribute editing, converting a single neutral face image into a temporally consistent sequence with progressively increasing smile strength.

 ## Features

 - Modular codebase for generative models (Diffusion, VAE, etc.)